Donate & Support

 Sittingbourne’s Steam Railway receives no external funding and relies upon ticket revenue, the Railway Shop, Away Sales and the Footplate Café to provide enough cash to keep the Railway operational each year.
 This money also pays for the maintenance of the Railway and, particularly, Milton Regis Viaduct, which has cost over £150,000 since the 1990s on a rolling programme of maintenance.

-Please make a regular or one-off donation at www.justgiving.com/sklr – if you are a UK taxpayer please also add Gift Aid as that will add even more to your donation!
+To make a regular or one-off donation use our fundraising page at www.justgiving.com/sklr – if you are a UK taxpayer please also add Gift Aid as that will add even more to your donation!

 Volunteering your time